nomi-kappa/TUS_analysis/README.md

 *Both PILOT and ACTUAL GNG task are probabilistic; that is 80% valid feedback, i.e. correct responses lead to winning money for Win cues and neutral outcomes for Avoid cues in only 80% of trials, otherwise to invalid feedback; reversed probabilities for incorrect responses.*

+NOTE:
+These are the three files for this study (Preprocessing - where "GNG_TUS_S1.csv file" is generated, Processing and Analysis respectively)